Lake St. Charles Community Development District Information

 While certain CDDs assume the responsibility for maintenance of the streets or for providing water management and control of other utilities within its district, LSC CDD has turned the management and control of all utilities and street maintenance, including street lights and lift stations, back to Hillsborough County.
 Any billing issues on any utility bill received by homeowners within the District should be directed to the phone numbers provided on the individual statement or bill.

-LSC CDD has maintained its annual assessment fee of $1,120 since 2004; there has been no assessment increase in over 15 years.
-Approximately 25% of the $1,120 is allocated to the District's Capital Improvement Plan.
+The LSC CDD maintained its annual assessment fee of $1,120 for approximately 17 years.
+Unfortunately, in August 2022, the Board of Supervisors was faced with a tough decision to increase the assessment to $1,500 due to inflation, cost of living, and the cost of goods.
+Approximately 25% of the $1,500 is allocated to the District's Capital Improvement Plan.
 The remaining 75% is allocated to pay for the District’s Operations and Maintenance expenses to include the upkeep for the District’s amenities and common grounds and for compliance with state statutes in the operations of these facilities.

 LSC CDD collects its assessment fees as a non-ad valorem tax assessment which appears on each homeowner’s property tax bill sent and collected by the Hillsborough County Tax Collector’s Office per authorization in s 189.05 and s 190.021, Florida Statutes.